yasirbhutta/yasirbhutta.github.io/python/docs/basics.md

 **Use Case:**
 Imagine you are writing a script that needs to read or write files.
 Knowing the current working directory will help ensure you reference the correct paths to those files.

+### **Appendix B: Compile time and Run time

+Compile time and run time refer to different phases in the lifecycle of a program:

+Compile Time:

+Definition: This is the phase when the source code is converted into machine code (or bytecode) by a compiler.

+Errors: Errors that occur at compile time are typically related to syntax or static type checks (in statically typed languages).
+These include things like syntax errors, missing semicolons, or mismatched data types.

+Duration: This happens before the program is executed.
+In languages like C, Java, and C++, the code is compiled before it is run.

+Key Point: The program cannot run if there are compile-time errors.

+Run Time:

+Definition: This refers to the phase when the compiled code is executed by the machine or interpreter.

+Errors: Run-time errors occur while the program is being executed.
+These include logical errors, exceptions, or any unexpected input or environment conditions (like division by zero or file not found errors).

+Duration: This happens after the compilation phase (in compiled languages) or during interpretation (in interpreted languages like Python).

+Key Point: The program is actively running and performing tasks.

+Summary:

+Compile time is when the code is translated into machine code before execution.

+Run time is when the code is actively being executed on the machine.